First published: 6 May 2020

 Advise your client that you are currently in good health but if you develop symptoms before their appointment, you will call to defer treatment.

 Ask your client if they can attend the appointment on their own, where possible.
 (If the client is a child or a vulnerable adult, then they can be accompanied by a chaperone, but please ensure social distancing is maintained between you and the chaperone and a face covering is worn by the chaperone.
-Also check that the chaperone does not have symptoms of COVID-19, and has not been in contact or live with anyone who has COVID-19, and make a note of this on your client's records.)
+Also check that the chaperone does not have symptoms of COVID-19, and has not been in contact or lives with anyone who has COVID-19, and make a note of this on your client's records.)

 If you are visiting a client at their work premises, for example, an office, ask them if there are any special procedures in place that you need to be aware of and adhere to when visiting.

-In the first instance, and if your therapy toolkit allows, it may be worth considering whether a hands-off treatment such as reiki, meditation, mindfulness, yoga, nutritional therapy or hypnotherapy, would be of benefit to the client, as it would allow you to maintain social distancing.
+With clients who are clinically extremely vulnerable, in the first instance, and if your therapy toolkit allows, it may be worth considering whether a hands-off treatment such as reiki, meditation, mindfulness, yoga, nutritional therapy or hypnotherapy, would be of benefit to the client, as it would allow you to maintain social distancing.

 Risk assess the individual client